Shōgun (1980 miniseries): Production

+The 16th-century European sailing ship used in the series was Golden Hinde, a replica of Sir Francis Drake's Golden Hind.
+It was built in the early 1970s to mark the 400th anniversary of Drake's circumnavigation.
+After it underwent a restoration programme, the ship remains as an exhibit located at St Mary Overie Dock, Cathedral Street, London, SE1 9DE, United Kingdom.

+Shots of Toranaga's castle used Hikone Castle in Shiga Prefecture.

 The Japanese characters speak in Japanese throughout, except when translating for Blackthorne; the original broadcast did not use subtitles for the Japanese dialog.
 As the movie was presented from Blackthorne's point of view, the producers felt that "what he doesn't understand, we [shouldn't] understand".

-The website Rotten Tomatoes gives the series an aggregate critic rating of 80%.